-- 4.2 We consider there are three key economic principles relevant to our decisionmaking under the Part 4 regime: - 4.2.1 ex-ante FCM; - 4.2.2 allocation of risk; and - 4.2.3 asymmetric consequences of over-/under-investment. - 4.3 We elaborate on these three principles under the subheadings below paragraph4.6.
-We first outline the role of the three principles in the IM review framework, and their background in our previous regulatory decision making. - 4.4 These economic principles support the application of the three overarching objectives outlined at paragraph 3.12 in our decision making.71 The economic principles are longstanding, dating back to when we first set the IMs in 2010, or to when we changed the WACC percentile for PQ regulation in 2014.
-They were developed and tested with interested parties in consultation and, in some cases, in the IM merits appeal.72 They are a familiar supporting feature of our decision making under Part 4 (and more recently, Part 6 of the Telecommunications Act), including in the 2016 IM review.
-Using them in this IM Review will accordingly increase regulatory predictability and certainty, consistent with the section 52R IM purpose.73 - 4.5 In reaching our decisions on the IM Review, we propose to use the three principles to inform and support our application and analysis of the overarching objectives set out at paragraph 3.12.
-However, the principles are only a means to an end, the end being the effective application of the overarching objectives and the sections 52A and 52R purposes they focus on.
+- 4.2 In our draft IM Review framework, we put forward three key economic principles relevant to our decision-making under the Part 4 regime: - 4.2.1 ex-ante FCM; - 4.2.2 allocation of risk; and - 4.2.3 asymmetric consequences of over-/under-investment. - 4.3 We elaborate on these three principles under the subheadings below paragraph 4.6.
+We first outline the role of the three principles in the IM Review framework, and their background in our previous regulatory decision making.
+We then discuss submissions we received on the principles before setting out our position on the key economic principles we will proceed with under the IM Review framework. - 4.4 These economic principles support the application of the three overarching objectives outlined at paragraph 3.12 in our decision making.
+The economic principles are longstanding, dating back to when we first set the IMs in 2010, or to when we changed the WACC percentile for PQ regulation in 2014.
+They were developed and tested with interested parties in consultation and, in some cases, in the IM merits appeal.
+They are a familiar supporting feature of our decision making under Part 4 (and more recently, Part 6 of the Telecommunications Act), including in the 2016 IM review.
+Using them in this IM Review will accordingly increase regulatory predictability and certainty, consistent with the section 52R IM purpose.